- Community-based conservation is an approach to biodiversity conservation that involves working with the indigenous, local people.

 - Lewa uses a community-based conservation approach that involves active participation and partnership with the local communities.

-- Initially privately-owned ranch land, Lewa Wildlife Conservancy is now a Kenyan-owned Trust.
+- Initially privately-owned ranch land, Lewa Wildlife Conservancy is now a company limited by guarantee.

 - Lewa raises 70% of its revenue through fundraising – 83% of our funding comes from individuals while the rest comes from zoos and partners (11%) foundations (4%), event income (1%) and miscellaneous income (1%).